 My goal here is to help you understand the science of CytoDetox, so you can skyrocket your cell detoxification routine today.
 CytoDetox is a tool our practitioners find critical to supporting their clients health outcomes, and we want to share this breakthrough science and discovery with you.

 Clinoptilolite Zeolite Structure Holds Tight for Cell Detoxification Support

 CytoDetox has created a groundbreaking change in supporting our body’s natural cell detoxification systems.
 I challenged its efficacy at first.
 Many people have introduced liquid zeolites, clinoptilolite zeolite, and other zeolite structures to me.
 The problem being that these liquid zeolites only contained particles which are supportive to the body, with one caveat.
 Based upon the size of the particle, they stay in the gut and cannot pass cellular membranes.
 As a result, none of these other products proved to be effective.

 My other challenge after losing DMSA, was that most other binders available couldn’t keep a strong hold on heavy metals.
 Because these other products couldn’t fully bind, the metals were not completely eliminated, and therefore ended up re-circulating back into the body.
 The clinoptilolite zeolite found in CytoDetox® can fully bind and hold heavy metals and other toxins tightly, therefore, re-distribution in the body is no longer a valid concern1.

 The Origin Story of CytoDetox You Need to Know

-I want everyone to understand the science behind CytoDetox, as it differentiates itself from all other zeolites and cell detoxification support products.
+I want everyone to understand the science behind CytoDetox, as it differentiates itself from all other zeolites and cell detoxification support products and detox supplements.

 CytoDetox is derived from a special type (1 of 40) of zeolites called clinoptilolite2,3.